GhostService/HC-stardance-slack-bot/README.md

 **My First Slack Bot**

 This project was made for Hack Club's *Stardance* YSWS program.
+Its just a basic bot with random features for the most part.
+Here is the full list of features pasted from my `index.js`.

+`/gst-help - This command of course
+/gst-ping - Checks bot status and latency
+/gst-fact - Useless unfunny facts
+/gst-echo - Echoes your message (whitelisted) /gst-whitelist - Lists all whitelisted users and their slack IDs.`

 **Prereqs**